Lubber Run Amphitheater – Free Concert Series

 The kids-oriented version of the DC-area roots rock superstars, the Grandsons, Jr., have won "best children's artist" three years in a row from the Washington Area Music Association!
 Kids and their parents will dig the upbeat mix of rock, swing, New Orleans R&B, country, and latin music we call Americana.
 Over the past 25 years performing as The Grandsons, the band has noticed that many of their songs resonate with the younger crowd.
 As the grandsons, Jr., they combine new material learned especially for the younger set, with Grandsons tunes that have always been popular with the kids.

-Arlington Philharmonic Pops for Pets - Fri, Jun 28 @ 8PM
+Arlington Philharmonic Pops In the Park - Fri, Jun 28 @ 8PM

 This first-class symphony orchestra makes classical music accessible to every Arlington resident.
-This performance, their 7th Annual "Pops for Pets" is a benefit for both the Arlington Philharmonic and Animal Welfare League of Arlington (AWLA).
-Your pets are welcome patrons for this event!
-Please note that admission is free for the concert, as it is for the entire Lubber Run concert series -no tickets required.
+This performance, their 6th Annual "Pops in the Park" is a benefit for the Arlington Philharmonic.
+Pets, kids, and picnic meals are welcome at this event!

 Signature Theatre "Cabaret Under the Stars" - Sat, Jun 29 @ 8PM